MrCyjaneK/flutter-sailfishos/README.md

 # Workarounds / fixes

-## None of the required 'maliit-glib' found
+## None of the required 'maliit-glib' found AND keyboard not showing

 ```bash
 # link comes from https://github.com/sailfishos/maliit-framework/files/14410353/maliit-framework-wayland-2.2.1.zip